Kerbas-ad-astra/XTLandertron/README.md

 		* Switch to use 'stagingEnabled' to prevent engine and decoupler from activating upon staging.
 * 2016 Mar 25 (v0.12): Ocean landings
 	* Landertrons will now soft-land over oceans as well as on land.
-* 2016 Apr XX (v0.13): Vnity 5
+* 2016 Apr 24 (v0.13): Vnity 5
 	* Incorporated "LandertronBox" module from Booots.
 A part with this module will control a craft's engines to achieve landertron functionality (at least, it will try -- this feature is a bit finicky).
 		* Added the "XT-LB Landertron Box" part (welded from the stock Small Inline Reaction Wheel and Atmospheric Fluid Spectro-Variometer models, so be careful when pruning).
 	* Compiled against 1.1 libraries.

 ##Roadmap

-Make and include a LandertronBox part.
-Maybe weld something out of the stock "Atmospheric Fluid Spectro-Variometer" and a probe core?
+Just keeping it ticking along.
+Please let us know in the thread or on the [**issue tracker**](https://github.com/Kerbas-ad-astra/XTLandertron/issues) if you have any suggestions.

 ##Credits / License